blbrodie/blbrodie.github.io/_posts/2019-12-1-tags-simplified.md

-Similar to my previous post on [Makefiles]({% post_url 2019-11-17-the-language-agnostic-all-purpose-incredible-makefile %}), where I claim that Makefiles are the entry point for a project's commands, I claim that tags are the entry point to navigating through a project's code.
+Similar to my previous post on [Makefiles]({% post_url 2019-11-17-the-language-agnostic-all-purpose-incredible-makefile %}), where I claim that Makefiles are the entry point for a project's commands, here I claim that tags are the entry point to navigating through a project's code.
 For example, if you use Vim or Emacs with evil-mode, with your cursor on a function call, `Ctrl-]` will jump you to the function definition, while `Ctrl-T` will jump you back to where you came from!

 Yet, these simple, but essential, navigation commands won't work out of the box.
 First, you need to generate a tags file.
 The benefit is that *any* editor